 - In the first Lethal Weapon film, Riggs manages to kill Al Leung while tied up and hanging from the ceiling.

 - In a slightly unusual variant on this, The One has Jet Li practice kung fu (apparently hsing yi chuan) while wearing handcuffs.

-- In a Villainous version, the film X-Men: The Last Stand has Mystique breaks the neck of a Mook with her legs because she's hanging from the wall by her arms.
+- In a Villainous version, X-Men: The Last Stand has Mystique break the neck of a Mook with her legs because she's hanging from the wall by her arms.